DavidRach/USERM/instruction_basic.md

 </p>

 The right panel have some tabs.
-The unmixing matrix is signature matrix.
+The signature matrix contains all normalized signatures.
+If you want to adjust the color threshold, you may scroll down to the bottom and set new color threshold.
+There are tow ways to use different color palette.
+First, you can get the matrix with mathods described in Step1 or Step4, and visualize with the Vis_Mtx function, which is also described in Step4.
+Another method is that you can directly copy and paste the whole matrix into Excel and apply distinct color palette in Excel or other software.

 <p align="center">